 Because there are so many species of ants and they can live in large colonies, they can be difficult for homeowners to control.
 Baits are effective on some species, but others may require treatment of the entire colony.
 Additionally, identification of ant species can be tricky, and this step is crucial to determining the proper treatment method.

-Due to the challenges associated with effectively controlling ants, it is beneficial to consult a pest control professional when dealing with infestations on your property.
-Terminix® offers ant control — get your free pest estimate today.
+Due to the challenges associated with effectively controlling ants yourself, it is recommended that you consult a pest control professional when dealing with infestations on your property.
+Terminix® offers ant control — get your free quote today.